Graylog2/documentation/pages/configuration/graylog_ctl.rst

   $ sudo dpkg -G -i graylog_latest.deb
   $ sudo graylog-ctl reconfigure

-Migrate manually from 1.x to 2.0.x
+Migrate manually from 1.x to 2.1.x
 ==================================

-To update a 1.x appliance to 2.0.x the administrator has to purge the Graylog installation, migrate the stored log data and install the new version as Omnibus package.
-Before upgrading read the upgrade `notes <https://github.com/Graylog2/graylog2-server/blob/master/UPGRADING.rst>`_.
+To update a 1.x appliance to 2.1.x the administrator has to purge the Graylog installation, migrate the stored log data and install the new version as Omnibus package.
+Before upgrading read the `upgrade notes <https://github.com/Graylog2/graylog2-server/blob/master/UPGRADING.rst>`_.
 This procedure can potentially delete log data or configuration settings.
 So it's absolutely necessary to perform a backup or a snpashot before!

 Stop all services but Elasticsearch::